danicrosby/basic-project-template/readme.md

 <!-- Make this intro paragraph your own.
 Give it lots of detail and specify your intentions and goals for future (V1, V2 additions) -->
 #### Hello!
 This project is part of a multi-part mock website series in which I try to simulate existing websites to brush up on my UX & UI design skills.
 These mock versions will mostly be done in basic HTML CSS, using Figma wireframes and a touch of JS if needed.

-#### I incorporate tools I've learned from Kevin Powell's CSS Demystified course and Nashville Software School's Front-End and UX/UI Product courses.
+#### I incorporate HTML & CSS tools I've learned from Nashville Software School's UX/UI Digital Product Design course.....

-#### In the V2 build, I hope to incorporate smoother responsive design with Bootstrap and more complicated CSS to deepen my knowledge.
+#### In the V2 build, I hope to incorporate ....
 Please enjoy!

 <!-- Include all the reference links to show off your finished work along with your though process like wireframes and project boards. -->
 ## Relevant Links